cl-library-docs/common-lisp-libraries/docs/bordeaux-threads.md

 ```lisp
 Function: (join-thread thread)
 ```
-Wait until THREAD terminates.
-If THREAD has already terminated, return immediately.
+Wait until `thread` terminates.
+If `thread` has already terminated, return immediately.
 The return values of the thread function are returned.